 "The Snakes Crawl at Night"

 Pride's debut RCA single arrived in December 1965.
-The Mel Tillis-written, "Cowboy" Jack Clement-produced "The Snakes Crawl at Night" introduced listeners to country music's next great vocalist through a chilling tale of a man who gets revenge on his cheating wife and her secret lover.
+The Mel Tillis-written, "Cowboy" Jack Clement-produced "The Snakes Crawl at Night" introduced listeners to country music's next great vocalist through a chilling tale.

 "Someone Loves You Honey"

 "Crystal Chandeliers" isn't the only often-covered song popularized by Pride.
 His 1978 hit became the signature hit for reggae singer J.C.
 Lodge in 1982 and a dance sensation for Lutricia McNeal in 1998.
 Consider it further proof that a good song's a good song, regardless of its singer's preferred genre.

 Pride's 29th and final No. 1, 1983's "Night Games," proved that not even slick production could water down the delivery of one of country music's all-time great storytellers.
 For more prime Pride from the '80s, check out his 1981 album Roll on Mississippi (featuring the great song "You Almost Slipped My Mind") and 1984's The Power of Love.